DataDog/integrations-core/docs/dev/new_check_howto.md

 {{% /tab %}}
 {{% tab "Manifest" %}}

-The `awesome/manifest.json` for the Awesome service check.
-Note that the `guid` must be unique (and valid), so do _not_ use the one from this example—the tooling will generate one for you in any case:
+The `awesome/manifest.json` for the Awesome Service Check.
+Note that the `guid` must be unique (and valid), so do _not_ use the one from this example (the tooling will generate one for you in any case):

 ```json
 {